Bloom-host/BloomDocs/docs/no-support-servers/ark.md

 :::important
 ARK Survival Evolved requires about **4GB to run with no players on the default map**.
 Although it is recommended to run the server with 6GB by the ARK creators, if you decide to run one of the DLC maps you will need increase the RAM, maps as Genesis 2 require over 13GB to start.

-Keep in mind that ARK Survival Evolved is a big game, and it will take a while to download all the files, it's recommended you assign at least 30GB of storage to the server, since the base server files will take around 20GB of space, DLC maps will require more storage space.
+**Keep in mind that ARK Survival Evolved is a big game, and it will take a while to download all the files (server install)**, it's recommended you assign at least **30GB of storage** to the server, since the base server files will take around 20GB of space, DLC maps will require more storage space.

 Check https://ark.gamepedia.com/Dedicated_Server_Setup#Hardware for more information.
 :::